A Note on a Result of Makowski

 \section{Abstract}

 In this note, we fix a gap in a proof of the first author that 28 is the only even perfect number which is the sum of two perfect cubes.
 We also discuss the situation for higher powers.

 In this note, we fix a gap in a proof of the first author.
 Makowksi \cite{Makowski} proved that 28 is the only even perfect number of the form $x^3+1$.
-Motivated by this, the first author \cite{Gallardo} stated that if $N$ is an even perfect number, and $n=x^3 + a^3$ for some positive integers $x$ and $a$, then we must have $n=28$.
-However, there is a step in that proof that has a gap.
+Motivated by this, the first author \cite{Gallardo} stated that if $n$ is an even perfect number, and $n=x^3 + a^3$ for some positive integers $x$ and $a$, then we must have $n=28$.\footnote{That the cubes are positive is needed here.
+A referee of this paper pointed out that the prior paper also implicitly used that the cubes were positive without stating explicitly.
+If one does not insist on the cubes being positive, one has other examples such as $8128= 28^3 - 24^3$.} However, there is a step in that proof that has a gap.
 In particular, if $n$ is an even perfect number, then we may factor $n$ as and, with some work, reach a contradiction.
 However, the contradiction reached required assuming that $(x+a, x^2 - ax + a^2) =1$, which is not necessarily the case.
 The main purpose of this note to is to address this situation.
 We then discuss representing even perfect numbers as the sum of two higher powers.

-We recall the Euclid-Euler theorem, which states that $n$ is an even perfect number if and only if there is a prime $p$ such that
+We recall the Euclid-Euler theorem, which states that $n$ is an even perfect number if and only if there is a prime $2^p-1$ such that